For individuals who

 Transfer applicants are required to enter the architecture program at the first-year level.
 Five years of study are required for completion of the degree.
 Advanced standing is possible through a portfolio and transcript review process.

 Approximately 64 architecture majors are selected for admission into the second year of the program.
-A student’s eligibility is based on their overall grade point average (GPA) and their GPA for pre-architecture courses with the ENVD prefix.
+A student’s eligibility is based on their overall grade point average (GPA), their GPA for pre-architecture courses with the ENVD prefix, and a portfolio created in ENVD-172.
 It is important to apply early, complete all freshman courses in the first year and maintain a solid academic record.
 Students must have a minimum 3.0 GPA to apply to the graduate school during the third or fourth year of the program.

 Students in the second year of the program will be required to purchase a laptop computer.
 Information on type of computer, software, purchase, and financing arrangements will be distributed to students prior to purchase.